akpw/akpw/_posts/2016-06-16-CollectionView-I.md

 **Custom Layout Attributes**

 Since the [requirements](#requirements) include section header stretching, our custom layout will have to manipulate the headers' frames.
-The dynamic height changes should be propagated back to collection view items, so that they can adjust their layout in corresponding `applyLayoutAttributes:` methods.
+The dynamic height changes should be propagated back to collection view items, so that they can adjust their UI in corresponding `applyLayoutAttributes:` methods.
 In order to enable such communication, let's subclass `UICollectionViewLayoutAttributes` and define the `stretchFactor` property:
 {% highlight swift %}
 public class AKPFlowLayoutAttributes: UICollectionViewLayoutAttributes {
     /// Set by AKPFlowLayout when managing section headers stretching